Azure-Samples/explore-iot-operations/quickstart/readme.md

 # Quick Start
-The goal here is to install AIO on an Ubuntu machine (like a local NUC, PC, or a VM) so that you can get working quickly on your dataflow pipelines and get data into Fabric quickly.
+The goal here is to install IoT Operations on an Ubuntu machine (like a local NUC, PC, or a VM) so that you can get working quickly on your dataflow pipelines and get data into Fabric quickly.
 * _if you are in a purely testing or validation phase you can create a quick VM using [this process](quick_vm_build.md)_
 * _if you are building on a Windows machine using AKS Edge Essentials, see the [Single Windows Machine (AKS-EE)](#path-b-single-windows-machine-aks-ee) section below._

 > **Using AKS Edge Essentials (Windows-based edge)?**
-> Follow the [Deploy AIO on AKS Edge Essentials](https://learn.microsoft.com/en-us/azure/aks/aksarc/aks-edge-howto-deploy-azure-iot) guide to set up your edge cluster, then **skip to step 4** (Azure Configuration from Windows Machine) below.
+> Follow the [Deploy IoT Operations on AKS Edge Essentials](https://learn.microsoft.com/en-us/azure/aks/aksarc/aks-edge-howto-deploy-azure-iot) guide to set up your edge cluster, then **skip to step 4** (Azure Configuration from Windows Machine) below.
 Steps 1–3b do not apply to AKS-EE.

-Once you have setup AIO via this process, you should be able to do everything that you want in the cloud without touching the Ubuntu machine again.
+Once you have setup IoT Operations via this process, you should be able to do everything that you want in the cloud without touching the Ubuntu machine again.

 ### The process (high level)